-What Language Do They Speak in Belgium
+What Language Do They Speak in Belgium?

 What comes to your mind when you think about Belgium?
 Probably, cheese, chocolate, Waffles, and Beer.
-It is known as the heart of the European Union where foodies love to visit.
+It is known as the heart of the European Union which foodies love to visit.
 Belgium is surrounded by countries like Germany, France, and the Netherlands.
 It covers an area of 30,000 square kilometers.

 It is a small country but it is densely populated.
 As surrounded by Nordic countries, Belgium is impacted by different cultures which have also influenced its languages.

-This country is considered one of the complex countries of the European Union.
+This country is considered one of the most complex countries in the European Union.
 This is because of its complex language systems.
 Belgium is also known as a melting pot because of its cultural diversity that came through different changes throughout history.
 The people of Belgium are bilingual even if we don’t count English.
 Approximately, 12 million people in Belgium are bilingual.

 Foreigners consider Belgium, a nation with the amalgamation of two cultures, different institutions with a variety of governments.
 The North side of Belgium is known as Flanders and the South is called Wallonia.